 While everyone is fanning out about Xaomi, let's not forget that there are other legit Chinese brands out there.
 Namely, Huawei, OnePlus, Bluedio, KZ and now BlitzWolf.
 Today we're looking at BlitzWolf's $17 power bank and braided cables.

 For some reason UGreen, another well-known manufacturer of high-quality cables does not for whatever reason have any braided micro-USB charger cables; so Blitzwolf cables have caught my attention for two reasons: 1.
 The amount of feedback in the store, and the fact that they have models that are reinforced with kevlar – a material that is also used in motorcycle clothing, bulletproof vests and in racing tires as a replacement for steel.
-Not all cables they have are made with it, but I thought it's worth noting just to show that they seem to put some thought into their product.
+Not all cables they have are made with it, but we thought it's worth noting just to show that they seem to put some thought into their product.

-First let’s look at the cables.
+Now let’s look at the cables.
 We have simple packaging without too much unnecessary plastic.
 I like the attention to detail, how they have the velcro straps with company logo attached to the cable, and more logos on the cable tips.
 I don’t think it takes too much effort to add them, yet it feels a lot more professional and, well, expensive.

 The cables actually feel extremely sturdy.
 I’ve had braided cables before but none of them felt as strong as these ones.
 For some reason, the shortest length these cables came in was 1 meter, or 3 feet.